Alex Covell (she/her)

 I am neurodivergent and passionate about advocating for better working practice for those in the Music and Live Events Industry who are neurodivergent or have long-term mental health conditions.

-Rhiannon Griffin (they/she)
+Rhiannon Griffin (they/them)

 Charter Coordinator